omarreis/vsop2013/planetfun/README.md

 Other planets orbit's are nearly parallel to Earth's, so planets Z coordinate are usualy small.

 Augmented reality mode uses phone azimuth-elevation-roll sensor properties ( FiremonkeySensorFusion component ) to set 3D phone corresponding attitude.
-Used quaternion rotation instead of manipulating RotationAngle (Euler angles), which leads to upleasant gymbal locks.
-A helper class was set for manipulating the 3d object's transformation Matrix instead.
+Used quaternions to apply rotation in multiple exis, instead of manipulating object's Euler angles.
+A helper class was set for manipulating the transformation Matrix.

 Scene uses only one light: a Sun centered ambient light.
-This results in correct object ilumination (ex: Moon disk ilumination) as a secondary result of the model :)
+This results in correct object ilumination phenomena (ex: Moon disk ilumination) as a secondary result of the model  :)

 dummyCamera is the camera *target*.
 The camera is parented to it, at a certain distance.
 Targetting the camera means parenting dummyCamera to other objects at position (0,0,0).